-\subsection{Optimal Collective Measurement}
+\subsection{Optimal collective measurement}

 In general, the optimal measurement to distinguish $\rho_{\pm}^{\otimes M}$, will be a collective measurement which involves entangling operations between all $M$ modes.
-The minimum error probability in this case is given by the Helstrom bound~\cite{helstrom1969quantum}.
-We shall denote the prior probability for the unknown state being the state $\rho_{+}$ as $q$.
-In order to achieve the Helstrom bound, we are required to measure the following observable
+The minimum error probability, in this case, is given by the Helstrom bound~\cite{helstrom1969quantum}

 where $P_\text{e,Col}$ denotes the error probability which can be attained by collective measurements and $\lVert A\rVert$ is the sum of the absolute values of the eigenvalues of $A$.
 It is known that the Helstrom bound can be saturated by measuring the following observable, which may or may not correspond to a collective measurement

 The state $\rho_{\pm}$ is guessed according to the sign of the measurement output.
 Note that, in some scenarios, $\Gamma$ will be either positive or negative meaning that the best strategy is always simply to guess the corresponding state.
 In practice, we implement the operator $\Gamma$, through a positive operator valued measure (POVM).
 A POVM is a set of positive operators $\{\Pi_k\geq0\}$, which sum to the identity $\sum_k\Pi_k=\mathbb{I}$.
 In general, to experimentally implement an arbitrary POVM, Naimark's theorem~\cite{neumark1943spectral} is used to convert the POVM to a projective measurement in a higher dimensional Hilbert space.
-However, it transpires that for the purposes of this work, the number of POVM elements necessary to saturate Helstrom's bound is less than or equal to the dimensions of the Hilbert space.
-In this case Naimark's theorem is not necessary to implement the measurement.
-Implementing the optimal measurement, given in Eq.~\eqref{eq:helstromobservable}, and the definition of error probability in Eq.~\eqref{eq:errorprobabilitybasic}, we can verify that the Helstrom bound becomes $(1-\lVert\Gamma\rVert)/2$, as expected from Eq.~\eqref{eq:helstromdefinition}~\cite{bergou2010discrimination}.
+However, it transpires that for the purposes of this work, the number of POVM elements necessary to saturate Helstrom's bound is less than or equal to the dimensions of the Hilbert space and so Naimark's theorem is not needed.
+Using the optimal measurement, given in Eq.~\eqref{eq:helstromobservable}, and the definition of error probability in Eq.~\eqref{eq:errorprobabilitybasic}, we can verify that the Helstrom bound becomes $(1-\lVert\Gamma\rVert)/2$, as expected from Eq.~\eqref{eq:helstromdefinition}~\cite{bergou2010discrimination}.
 In general the POVM required to implement $\Gamma$ will correspond to a collective measurement.
 In this work we implement two-copy collective measurements, as depicted in Fig~\ref{fig:scen1} b).

-\subsection{Optimal Separable Measurement}
+\subsection{Optimal separable measurement}